What Is Chiropractic?

 The Benefits of Chiropractic

 Short-term and regular chiropractic care has a number of benefits including:

 - increased sense of well being and relaxation

 - reduced degeneration and risk of injury

 - weight loss

-Our office employs many different chiropractic techniques which allow us to meet the needs of almost any patient.
+Our office employs many different family chiropractic techniques which allow us to meet the needs of almost any patient.
 Along with traditional “hands on adjustments”, we also use some of the most up to date low force instrumentation.
 The use of instruments, such as the Arthrostim, allows us to perform spinal adjustments on patients who require a light touch.
 The instrument essentially becomes an extension of the hand and using it permits us to accomplish better corrections (adjustments) in a shorter period of time.
 The Arthrostim introduces a gentle force into your body at 12 – 14 “taps” per second.
 This speed is technically referred to as the somato-motor rhythm beta rate that is associated with relaxation of the nervous system.
 It helps to affect the positive changes in the body.
 Many patients find these techniques not only highly effective but extremely comfortable.